-In 2023, the annual contribution limit for IRAs, including Roth and traditional IRAs, is $6,500.
-If you're age 50 or older, you can contribute an additional $1,000 annually, though starting in 2024, the amount of this additional contribution will be adjusted yearly for inflation.
+In 2024, the annual contribution limit for IRAs, including Roth and traditional IRAs, is $7,000.
+If you're age 50 or older, you can contribute an additional $1,000 annually, and the amount of this additional contribution will be adjusted yearly for inflation.

 The amount of your combined contributions can't be more than the taxable compensation reported on your joint return.

 2. Even if you don't qualify for tax-deductible contributions, you can still have an IRA

 If you're covered by a retirement savings plan at work—like a 401(k) or 403(b)—and your 2024 modified adjusted gross income (MAGI) exceeds applicable income limits, your contribution to a traditional IRA might not be tax-deductible.1 But getting a current-year tax deduction isn't the only benefit of having an IRA.
 Nondeductible IRA contributions still offer the potential for your money and earnings to grow tax-free until the time of withdrawal.
 You also have the option of converting those nondeductible contributions to a Roth IRA (see fact number 7 below).
 However, note that nondeductible IRA contributions will require additional recordkeeping and reporting to the IRS each year.

 3. As of 2019, alimony does not count as taxable compensation to the recipient